Quick Facts: Earning an Ed.D. in Kentucky

 - Kentucky Association of Professional Educators (KAPE): KAPE is a professional organization that provides a range of benefits to educators (e.g. legal services, insurance, discounts, etc.).
 Membership is open to all certified and classified employees of a Kentucky public or private school.

 - Kentucky Association of School Administrators (KASA): One to bookmark!
 KASA is dedicated to serving school administrators through advocacy, professional development, leadership, and research.
 Its members include PreK-12 leaders and higher education administrators.
-Be sure to check out the Administrative Certification Scholarship and the Communities section, which includes a calendar of Upcoming Leadership Events.

 - Kentucky Association of School Councils (KASC): KASC is a non-profit membership organization designed to help school councils make decisions that ensure student achievement at higher levels.
 It provides assistance to parents, teachers, and principals of member schools.

-- Kentucky Association of School Superintendents (KASS): KASS is a statewide, non-profit organization that aims to develop the capacity of superintendents—and those who aspire to superintendency—to reach their full potential in transforming their educational systems.
+- Kentucky Association of School Superintendents (KASS): KASS is a statewide, non-profit organization that aims to develop the capacity of Kentucky superintendents—and those who aspire to superintendency—to reach their full potential in transforming their educational systems.

 - Kentucky Association of Student Financial Aid Administrators (KASFAA): KASFAA is a professional organization that serves practitioners, users, and providers of student financial aid programs.